 Ultrasound Cabinets: Compliance Guidelines

 In recent years, proper storage of ultrasound probes has fallen under the increased scrutiny of compliance surveyors.
-The Joint Commission (TJC) solidified safe storage practices in 2013 when they issued the following recommendation on semi-critical devices, under which ultrasound probes are classified:
+The Joint Commission (TJC) has defined guidelines on storage for semi-critical devices:

 Probe Storage Time

 How long can you store a disinfected probe before you need to reprocess it again?